 Another image that helps to illuminate the requirements of global integration is that of the human body.
 Within the body, the association of individual cells allows an extraordinarily diversity of organs and tissues to emerge.
 This organic diversity is, however, sustained by an overarching unity of purpose that renders its operations complementary and mutually beneficial.
 It is, additionally, only via the maintenance of organic integrity over time that all the latent powers of the person can emerge.
 This image helps to clarify the interdependent reciprocity that must eventually come to inform the relational fabric of global civilization, as well as how the establishment of such patterns of complementarity will allow the highest possibilities of human nature to collectively unfold.

-A second, albeit related, line of inquiry elaborates the implications of the Center’s core conviction that the world civilization of the future must be grounded in a recognition of the oneness and interdependence of humankind, albeit without reflecting the universalization of any particular population’s way of life, Western or otherwise.
-How might such an organically integrated world civilization be expected to emerge?
+A second, but related line of inquiry elaborates the implications of the Center’s core conviction that the world civilization of the future must be grounded in a recognition of the oneness and interdependence of humankind.
+How might such an organically integrated but robustly diverse world civilization be expected to emerge?
+How, at the level of both thought and practice, can the principle of the oneness of humankind lead to the just and dynamic flourishing of the diverse cultures and peoples of the world, rather than to a static and oppressive uniformity?
 What lessons can be drawn from the past, as well as from various trajectories of social transformation taking place throughout the world today, whether at the level of local community or more broadly?
-Here, the Center is particularly interested in considering the pattern of accelerating globalization, particularly as it plays out via an ongoing and interactive interplay of integrative and disintegrative forces.
-The Center is also interested in efforts to think through the kind of conceptual and discursive frameworks that should emerge at the global level in order for expanding segments of humanity to gradually clarify for themselves the realities and requirements of collective integration.
+Here, the Center is particularly interested, for example, in considering patterns of accelerating globalization, especially as they play out through an ongoing and interactive interplay of integrative and disintegrative forces at various levels of society.
+The Center is also interested in efforts to think through the kinds of conceptual and discursive frameworks that should emerge in order for expanding segments of humanity to gradually clarify for themselves the realities and requirements of the present age.